Golden configuration promotion

 Upload the .bacpac file that was created in the previous step to the Database backup section in your LCS project's Asset Library.
 Then begin the import.
 The target UAT environment's databases will be overwritten by the golden configuration database.

-To import a database prepared from a developer environment to a standard user acceptance test (UAT), or a database previously exported from a UAT environment, follow the steps outlined below:
+To import a database that is prepared from a developer environment to a standard user acceptance test (UAT), or a database previously exported from a UAT environment, follow the steps outlined below:

 - Go to your target sandbox Environment Details page, and select the Maintain > Move database menu option.

-- Select the Import database option and choose your source database backup (.bacpac format) file from the Asset Library.
+- Select Import database and choose your source database backup (.bacpac format) file from the Asset Library.